hashicorp/consul/website/source/docs/enterprise/connect-multi-datacenter/index.html.md

 # Replication

-Intention replication happens automatically but requires the [`primary_datacenter`](/docs/agent/options.html#primary_datacenter) configuration to be set to specify a datacenter that is authorative for intentions.
+Intention replication happens automatically but requires the [`primary_datacenter`](/docs/agent/options.html#primary_datacenter) configuration to be set to specify a datacenter that is authoritative for intentions.
 In production setups with ACLs enabled, the [replication token](/docs/agent/options.html#acl_tokens_replication) must also be set in secondary datacenter server's configuration.